globus/globus-compute/docs/endpoints.rst

 The endpoint requires outbound network connectivity.
 That is, it must be able to connect to Globus Compute at `funcx.org <https://api2.funcx.org/v2>`_.

-The Globus Compute endpoint is available on pypi.org (and thus available via ``pip``).
+The Globus Compute Endpoint package `is available on PyPI <https://pypi.org/project/globus-compute-endpoint/>`_ (and thus available via ``pip``).
 However, *we strongly recommend installing the Globus Compute endpoint into an isolated virtual environment*.
 `Pipx <https://pypa.github.io/pipx/installation/>`_ automatically manages package-specific virtual environments for command line applications, so install Globus Compute endpoint via::